aswinsubhash/SOLID-Principles-Using-Dart/README.md

 ### 4. Interface Segregation Principle (ISP)

-*Clients should not be forced to depend upon interfaces that they do not use.*
+*"Clients should not be forced to depend upon interfaces that they do not use"*